Skip to main content

 Using the 50/30/20 Rule to Kill Debt Faster

 If you are focused on becoming debt-free, your goal should be to maximize that 20% bucket.
-Every dollar you can move from "Wants" into "Debt Payoff" is a dollar that stops working for the bank and starts working for you.
+Every dollar you can move from "Wants" into "Debt Payoff" is a dollar that stops working for the bank and starts working for you, especially when you run it through the debt payoff strategy calculator or the compound interest calculator.

 What Counts as Needs vs Wants?